 Celebrating different ways people discover pleasure.

-At the age of nine, the death of my beloved sister before she turned twenty taught me something about relationships and this lesson extends to sexual relationships.
-That what we grieve for in loss is not what the people did for us or helped us to accomplish.
+At the age of nine, the death of my beloved sister before she turned twenty taught me something about relationships and this lesson extends to sexual relationships, don’t miss love.
+What we grieve for in loss is not what the people did for us or helped us to accomplish.
 We grieve the irreplaceable affections we shared.
-This love has a value unto … Read More
+Don’t miss … Read More

 We will probably face fear or prejudice, including our own, when we dare to cross the frontiers of personal and social bias to explore Read More

-Our desire for something better is beautiful.
+Our desire, our aspiration for a better life is beautiful.
 It makes us bold and willing to risk and with risk comes both failure and discovery, both have their own value.
 We can’t be to often reminded that humans learn in three ways; imitation, repetition, and discovery.
-Each way of learning about ourselves and the world has its own value but only one has the possibility … Read More
+Each way of learning about ourselves and the world has its own value but … Read More

 By Todd Vickers